opconWizard/opcon-docs/docs/installation/system-requirements.md

-If multiple versions of SQL Server have been installed on the SQL Server machine, it is important to confirm that the SQL Native Client TCP/IP Port number matches the SQL Server\'s TCP/IP Port number.
+If multiple versions of SQL Server have been installed on the SQL Server machine, it is important to confirm that the SQL Native Client TCP/IP Port number matches the SQL Server's TCP/IP Port number.

 [Confirm the SQL Server Port Number]{.ul}
 To confirm the SQL Port number, complete the following procedure: